WP_REST_Blocks_Controller{} WP 5.0.0

-Controller which provides a REST endpoint for the editor to read, create, edit and delete reusable blocks.
-Blocks are stored as posts with the wp_block post type.
+Controller which provides a REST endpoint for the editor to read, create, edit, and delete synced patterns (formerly called reusable blocks).
+Patterns are stored as posts with the wp_block post type.

 Хуков нет.